Nearly Optimal Latent State Decoding in Block MDPs

 \subsection{Lower bound on the latent state decoding error rate}

 We apply the same change-of-measure argument to derive this lower bound.
 Fix a context $x$.
-We consider the same confusing BMDP $\Psi=\Psi^{(x,j)}$, and we can again related the error rate for context $x$ to the expected log-likelihood ratio of the observations under $\Psi$ and $\Phi$:
+As the initial part of our lower bound proof is applicable to adaptive policies as well (from Appendix \ref{app:lower-bound}), we first recall them here.